 The Executive Director or designee shall require all new employees to submit to a state criminal record check by the Administrative Office of the Courts (AOC) and a fingerprint police record check as part of the initial employment process.
 Additional background checks may be required for child care/daycare positions.
 NKCES will bear the cost of any of these services.

 The initial employment process for any new employee is not complete unless and until the Executive Director receives the results of any background check and verifies the employee qualified for final employment.
-As permitted by KRS 160.380, employment shall be contingent on receipt of records documenting that the individual does not have a conviction for a felony sex crime or as a violent offender as defined in KRS 17.165 or other conviction determined by the Superintendent to bear a reasonable relationship to the ability of the individual to perform the job.
+Employment shall be contingent on receipt of records documenting that the individual does not have a conviction for a felony sex crime or as a violent offender as defined in KRS 17.165 or other conviction determined by the Superintendent to bear a reasonable relationship to the ability of the individual to perform the job.
 After reviewing the background checks, the Executive Director shall either qualify the individual for final employment status or terminate the employment process.
 Reasons for terminating the employee on the basis of the background checks include, but are not limited to, past or present criminal behavior threatening to the welfare of children, other employees, school district employees, or the community.
 The Executive Director may also terminate the employment process as a result of the background checks if any reveal behavior or patterns of behavior inappropriate for an individual responsible for the welfare of children.
 In addition, the Executive Director may terminate the employment process if the background checks indicate criminal activity including but not limited to, fraud, embezzlement, or other misbehavior involving the handling of funds.

+Employment shall also be contingent on receipt of a letter from the Cabinet provided by the individual documenting that the individual does not have a substantiated finding of child abuse or neglect in records maintained by the Cabinet.

+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:

+http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

 PERSONNEL BA03.21

 (Continued)